IUSEARCHBTW678/twrp_samsung_a50s_beta/README.md

 7. Go to **Reboot** -> **Recovery** to enjoy the new version!

 ## ⚠️ WARNING ⚠️
-⚠️ THE TWRP IS NON-TESTED ,DON'T FLASH IN YOUR DEVICE IF YOU NOT A DEVELOPER ⚠️
+⚠️ THE TWRP IS UNTESTED ,DON'T FLASH IN YOUR DEVICE IF YOU NOT A DEVELOPER ⚠️

 ## RELEASE
 https://github.com/IUSEARCHBTW678/twrp_samsung_a50s_beta/tags